pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 #### start up

-`karabiner_grabber`
+`Karabiner-Core-Service`

-1. Run `karabiner_grabber`.
+1. Run `Karabiner-Core-Service`.
-2.  `karabiner_grabber` opens session_monitor_receiver Unix domain socket which only root can access.
+2.  `Karabiner-Core-Service` opens session_monitor_receiver Unix domain socket which only root can access.
-3.  `karabiner_grabber` opens grabber server Unix domain socket.
+3.  `Karabiner-Core-Service` opens the Unix domain socket of server.
-4. When a window server session state is changed, `karabiner_grabber` changes the Unix domain socket owner to console user.
+4. When a window server session state is changed, `Karabiner-Core-Service` changes the Unix domain socket owner to console user.

 `karabiner_session_monitor`

 1. Run `karabiner_session_monitor`.
-2.  `karabiner_session_monitor` monitors a window server session state and notify it to `karabiner_grabber`.
+2.  `karabiner_session_monitor` monitors a window server session state and notify it to `Karabiner-Core-Service`.
-3.  `karabiner_grabber` changes the owner of Unix domain socket for `karabiner_console_user_server` when the console user is changed.
+3.  `Karabiner-Core-Service` changes the owner of Unix domain socket for `karabiner_console_user_server` when the console user is changed.

 #### device grabbing

 1. Run `karabiner_console_user_server`.
 2. Try to open console_user_server Unix domain socket.
-3.  grabber seizes input devices.
+3. Karabiner-Core-Service seizes input devices.

 ### Other notes

 IOHIDSystem requires the process is running with the console user privilege.
-Thus, `karabiner_grabber` cannot send events to IOHIDSystem directly.
+Thus, `Karabiner-Core-Service` cannot send events to IOHIDSystem directly.

 ---